Join us Tuesday through Friday, January 2nd to January 5th at 6:30 p.m. nightly in the Prayer Room.

 “So we fasted and entreated God for this and He answered our prayer.”
 Ezra 8:23

-Every year in January, FWC takes the first week of the New Year to pray and fast together.
+FWC takes the first week of every New Year to pray and fast together.
 This is a time to separate ourselves unto the Lord, to seek His face both in private times of prayer and coming together each evening for corporate times of prayer.
 It’s a time to stop other activities and focus on the Lord, to renew our focus and to seek His direction and purposes.

 The Hidden Power of Prayer and Fasting Together